AMA News: District XI - 2013/03

 Don was the founder and an officer for half a decade of the Evergreen Radio Modelers Association club in Marysville, Washington.
 Both will be missed and will be honored with bricks in the AMA Walk of Fame at AMA Headquarters in Muncie, Indiana.

+Some guys fly airplanes, some fix them, some design them, and others build them.
+But it is a rare breed of airman who designs, builds, fixes and flies planes.
 That’s why the Kentucky Aviation Hall of Fame has included Wasilla resident Fred Keller in this year’s class of four inductees.
 His achievements in the design and construction of experimental aircraft were honored at a black-tie ceremony and banquet at the Aviation Museum of Kentucky in Lexington, Kentucky, October 27.

+The Kentucky Aviation Hall of Fame is part of the Aviation Museum of Kentucky, and Jim McCormick is its chairman.
 “We are very happy to be recognizing the work Fred Keller has done throughout his life,” McCormick said.
-“He is a true craftsman, his work and designs of experimental aircraft are the stuff of legends.”
+“He is a true craftsman; his work and designs of experimental aircraft are the stuff of legends.”

-He was a boy of about 3 when his father took him for his first plane ride, but Keller wouldn’t take up the sport seriously until he was a man of 23, after moving to Alaska in 1965.
+Keller was born into a flying family in Kentucky in 1942.
+His father, Andrew Keller, farmed tobacco and corn near Cynthiana, Kentucky, owned a 1945 Aeronca Champ, and was known as the “Flying Farmer.”
+Keller was about 3 when his father took him for his first plane ride, but he didn’t take up the sport seriously until he was 23, after moving to Alaska in 1965.
 While living in Fairbanks, he got his pilot’s license in 1969 and bought his first plane—a 1945 Taylorcraft—the next year.
+But after he saw plans for a homebuilt plane on the front of Popular Mechanics, Keller’s passion for planes took him in a new direction.

 “Build your own plane for $450,” Keller said.

-In fact, Keller’s work as a designer and builder of homebuilt planes has turned heads nationally since 1973 when a KR-1 he built won the show’s Best Auto-Powered Homebuilt award that year at the Experimental Aircraft Association’s annual air show in Oshkosh, Wisconsin.
+In fact, Keller’s work as a designer and builder of homebuilt planes has turned heads nationally since 1973, when a KR-1 he built won the show’s Best Auto-Powered Homebuilt award that year at the Experimental Aircraft Association’s annual air show in Oshkosh, Wisconsin.
 It also was the first KR-1 to compete in the annual homebuilt show, Keller said.
-“Back then, you could buy plans, but not kits for homebuilt planes,” he said.

-Again it was Keller’s careful work and attention to detail that enticed Vari-Eze designer Burt Rutan to hire Keller to develop a second, improved prototype of his plane, the Defiant.
+His craftsmanship and attention to detail turned the judges’ heads again in 1978 when the VariEze plane he built won Best VariEze and Outstanding Workmanship awards at Oshkosh.
+Again it was Keller’s careful work and attention to detail that enticed VariEze designer Burt Rutan to hire Keller to develop a second, improved prototype of his plane, the Defiant.
+Keller’s work on that plane was recognized with the Designer’s Award at Oshkosh in 1981.
+“It was a big surprise,” he said.

 After winning Grand Champion honors at Oshkosh twice, Keller said he thought he had enough experience to design and build his own plane.
 Keller’s study of aerodynamics began as a child building model planes.